What Goes Into an Appraisal?

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to putting a value on features of homes in Scottsdale and Maricopa, Phoenix Valuations, LLC is second to none.
 The sales comparison approach to value is typically given the most weight when an appraisal is for a real estate exchange.

 In the case of income producing properties - rental houses for example - the appraiser may use an additional way of valuing a property.
 In this case, the amount of income the real estate yields is taken into consideration along with other rents in the area for comparable properties to derive the current value.

 Putting It All Together

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-It all comes down to this, an appraiser from Phoenix Valuations, LLC will help you discover the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+It all comes down to this, an appraiser from Phoenix Valuations, LLC will help you attain the most fair and balanced property value, so you can make wise real estate decisions.